-In Baltimore, Reverent Pierce recently had his card terms changed on him by Chase, which basically raised his minimum monthly payment from 2 percent of the balance due to 5 percent each and every month.
+In Baltimore, one customer recently had his card terms changed on him by Chase, which basically raised his minimum monthly payment from 2 percent of the balance due to 5 percent each and every month.
 It was a big increase in his payments.
 He called Chase customer service and contested this increase.
 Here is what resulted.

 The only thing he had to do to agree to this offer was that per the terms of the payment plan, he must close his credit card account, so he can’t use the card any more.
 But he can still use other cards from different issuers.
 He accepted the offer.

-Another customer in the Seattle Washington area had a credit card from Washington Mutual.
-Chase took over Seattle's Washington Mutual a few years ago.
+Example #2 is from a customer in the Seattle Washington area had a credit card from Washington Mutual, which Chase now owns.
 The bank then notified him that was raising the interest rate as well as the minimum monthly payment on his card.
 His minimum was also changed from 2 percent to 5 percent of the balance.

-So this Chase customer, Mr. Boltz, called the bank and spoke to a customer service rep. The customer explained that he could not afford the higher monthly payment and the new bill.
-However, the representative from Chase said they could not help, that Chase's account agreement allows the terms of the card to be change, and that there is no way to get any help.
+So this Chase customer called the bank and spoke to a customer service rep. The customer explained to the bank that he could not afford the higher monthly payment and the new bill.
+However, the representative from Chase said they could not help, that Chase's account agreement allows the terms of the card to be change, and that there is no way to get any assistance.

 This lead to the customer getting transferred to another Chase service representative.
 After requesting some information, they proceeded to make him a surprising offer.
 While Chase would need to close the credit card account, they would enter him into the Chase credit card hardship program, which would lower the interest rate to 2 percent (yes, two!) and it would provide him five years to pay off his total balance.

-Additional savings were provided to an individual with multiple cards.
-In this case, a family had several credit cards, all with high balances.
-Two of the credit cards they had were with Chase.
 They called the bank and told them they were struggling with paying their bills, as they have two high-balance credit cards with them, and they wanted to see what type of assistance they could get.
 One card had an interest rate at 28%, and the other card had a rate of 11%.
-While 11% is not bad, but 28% was because they missed a payment on it.
+While 11% is not bad, the other rate was very high but 28% was because they missed a payment on it.
 After several calls, and a few weeks, they offered the hardship program and said they could lower the interest rate from 28% down to 6%, but that would require that they close the credit card account.
 Not a bad deal.

-To contact Chase, dial the phone number on the back of your credit card.
+In order to apply for a credit card hardship program from Chase, dial the phone number on the back of your credit card.
+There are different toll free numbers based on the lenders internal systems.
 There is not one dedicated number to their hardship program or representatives.